 Injured in a Bicycle Accident – What To Do?

 Any accident involving a motor vehicle can result in injuries, but an accident with a bicycle can cause particularly serious trauma.
 Dangerous conditions on the road or uncontrolled animals can also cause bicycle accidents.
-Attorney Stewart J. Guss is an avid cyclist and participates in many charitable bicycle rides around Houston.
+Houston bicycle accident attorney, Stewart J. Guss is an avid cyclist and participates in many charitable bicycle rides around Houston.
 Stewart Guss actually sponsors his own law firm’s riding team for the BP MS150 and rides from Houston to Austin every year to help the fight against multiple sclerosis.

 No matter how careful you are when you ride your bicycle, and even if you wear a helmet and other protective gear, you face severe injuries in a bicycle accident.
 Stewart Guss has had the sobering task of representing many of his fellow cyclists in Houston, Katy, The Woodlands, Spring, Tomball, Harris County, and throughout Texas when they were injured in bicycle accidents due to other people’s negligence.